jdbean/blog-mirror/_posts/2018-11-12-implementing-sorting-algorithms-2.md

 # Conclusion

-Mergesort is a nice alternative to quicksort in some circumstances and learning about some of the differences and similarities between two has been a great way to suss out some of the finer points of not only sorting but of computer science algorithms more generally.
+Mergesort is a nice alternative to quicksort in some circumstances and learning about some of the differences and similarities between the two has been a great way to suss out some of the finer points of not only sorting but of computer science algorithms more generally.
 As always, thanks for reading and please don't hesitate to reach out to me if you've enjoyed what you've read or have any other feedback you'd like to share.